-This guidance on engaging agency workers is written in line with the Agency Workers Regulations 2010 (“the Regulations).
+This guidance on engaging agency workers is written in line with the Agency Workers Regulations 2010 (the regulations).
 This legislation gives rights to agency workers to a form of equal treatment; after a qualifying period of 12 weeks.
 From the 13th week onwards their basic terms and conditions of employment must be no less favourable than the terms they would have been entitled to, had they been employed directly by the hiring organisation.

-The Regulations also give agency workers the right to take claims to an Employment Tribunal where their new rights have not been fulfilled.
+The regulations also give agency workers the right to take claims to an employment tribunal where their new rights have not been fulfilled.

-Aim of this Guidance
+Aim of this guidance

-The aim of this guidance is to explain how to take on agency workers and meet the legislative requirements of the Regulations.
+The aim of this guidance is to explain how to take on agency workers and meet the legislative requirements of the regulations.

-Who is an Agency Worker
+Who is an agency worker

-The Regulations apply to individuals who have a contract with a temporary work agency and who are supplied by that agency to work temporarily under the supervision and direction of a ‘hirer’ (in our case the University).
+The regulations apply to individuals who have a contract with a temporary work agency and who are supplied by that agency to work temporarily under the supervision and direction of a ‘hirer’ (in our case the University).
 The regulations’ definition of who constitutes an agency worker is a broad one and only the genuinely self-employed are intended to fall outside its scope.
 The definitions do also exclude genuine outsourcing arrangements.

-4. Rights for Agency Workers under the Regulations
+Rights for agency workers under the regulations

 There is however considerable scope for flexibility with respect to how this leave is provided, and it could be for example be ‘rolled up’ into the worker’s pay.
 As part of its current tendering exercise, Procurement have agreed with the preferred suppliers of agency services that a rolled up payment for annual leave will be included in rates paid to agency staff with a higher rolled up rate applied from their 13th week of working in the University.

-Pay The Regulations’ give a broad definition of pay that includes ‘…any sums payable to a worker of the hirer in connection with the worker’s employment, including any fee, bonus, commission, holiday pay, or other emolument, whether payable under the contract or otherwise’.
+The regulations’ give a broad definition of pay that includes ‘…any sums payable to a worker of the hirer in connection with the worker’s employment, including any fee, bonus, commission, holiday pay, or other emolument, whether payable under the contract or otherwise’.
 As part of its current tendering exercise, Purchasing Services have worked with preferred suppliers of agency workers to ensure that the rates paid after 12 weeks incorporate the equivalence with the terms and conditions specified above.

-The Regulations do not change the employment status of agency workers who will still not have the right to claim unfair dismissal, redundancy pay or maternity or paternity leave.
+The regulations do not change the employment status of agency workers who will still not have the right to claim unfair dismissal, redundancy pay or maternity or paternity leave.
 Nor will agency workers be entitled to the same arrangements as employees for benefits such as occupational sick pay or pension schemes.